spham92/ember-cli-update-default-blueprint-override-test/README.md

 ember-cli-update-default-blueprint-override-test
 ==============================================================================

-This addon is made for testing purposes
+This addon is made for testing purposes for `ember-cli-update`